So, you’re going to teach children to read…

 3.Before children are able to read, they must be aware of individual words.
 This sounds obvious.
 It is not obvious to children because when adults speak, they run words together.
 Children must then become aware of different sounds in words (phonological awareness) and then they must become aware of the smallest units of sounds in words – the phonemes – this is phonemical awareness and is the greatest predictor of future reading ability.
 Children also need to become aware of the concept that print relates to words and sounds.
 This is helped by adults indicating this – pointing at the words as they are read – otherwise children tend to ignore the print and look at the pictures.
 MORE HERE

 5.Alphabetic languages utilise a very few symbols (letters) that in combination are able to encode all of the sounds of a language.
 By learning the sounds associated with letters and combinations of letters and then blending those sounds together, written words can be read.
 Rather brilliant.
 However, some languages have almost the same number of sounds as letters – Italian and Spanish and Finnish – so it is very easy to learn to decode words as one letter represents one sound.
+In English the complexity comes from the fact that one letter can represent more than on sound and a sound can be represented by more than one letter (if you forget everything else on this page, remember this).

 7.Much of this complexity is as a result of the historical development of English (MORE HERE) with the result that in English, letters are not just representing sounds but are also indicating a word’s meaning and morphology (nature and natural) with a preference for shorter words and therefore many homophones (made and maid).
 This is very useful once reading has been mastered but makes initially learning all the letter and sound combinations much more demanding.